DerKobe/DerKobe.github.io/_posts/2016-12-24-email-tracking-pixel-in-phoenix.markdown

 For the first one I found [this Github repo by mathiasbynens](https://github.com/mathiasbynens/small) with a huge list of all kinds of file types and their smallest possible valid representation.

-I downloaded the gif from the repo, openedan IEx shell and loaded the file.
+I downloaded the gif from the repo, opened an IEx shell and loaded the file.
 Then I printed the bitstring representation to the console and copy&pasted it into my controller.

 For the second part I just googled my problem and found a simple example on stackoverflow.

-Then I put it all together and this is the result (the controller-part at least):
+Then I put it all together and this is the result:

 {% highlight elixir %}
 defmodule MyApp.TrackingController do